wakatime/vim-wakatime/README.md

 Enables redrawing the screen after sending heartbeats, to prevent screen artifacts in case a key was pressed while the plugin executed.
 Valid values for `vi_redraw` are `enabled`, `auto`, and `disabled`.
+Redraw settings are ignored with Vim 8.0+ with async support.

 Other WakaTime plugins also share this `~/.wakatime.cfg` file.
 [See all configs...][wakatime-cli-config]